Emulator Issues #11372

 I've captured 3 crashes with 'adb logcat', find them attached:

 - one crash while in 'Interpreter cached' mode

 Is there a pre-compiled Valgrind'ed Android debug version or something which might help?

-#6 Updated by eludias about 1 year ago
+#6 Updated by eludias over 2 years ago

 Some more information:

 FWIW, it seems very likely that the bug is triggered with the Nvidia Shield 2017 Oreo-update.

 Before the update, it did work OK on an older Dolphin version.
 I verified that old Dolphin versions do indeed crash now on Oreo.